dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1967: Success encompasses more than mere attendance.
+### T1967: Attendance is not the only factor in a student's success.

 |Support|
 |---|